-The Pregnancy Glow of Attention
+The Pregnancy Glow and Extra Attention

-Pregnancy can be a time of experiencing many emotions for many women.
+Pregnancy can be a time of experiencing a range of emotions for many women.
 Some women might feel that every day is a battle and wish they could snap their fingers and be at the finish line.
 Others might say they never felt better and relish the glow and energy that their little one is creating inside their uterus.
 Regardless of where you fall on the pregnancy spectrum, there’s no question that growing a human is hard.
 During pregnancy, your body goes through many changes on the way to officially being called “Mama.”

 During those long months of growing a baby (or multiple babies), you might experience extra TLC from those around you, even strangers.
 Get ready to be offered seats on the train, get doors held for you, or be allowed to go first in line at the grocery store.
-Those small perks are nature’s way of rewarding us for all the time and energy spent creating this perfect life inside us.
+Those small perks are nature’s way of rewarding us for all the time and energy we spend creating this perfect life inside us.

 Oh, How the Tides Turn